cocos-creator/docs-3d-deprecated/en/ui-system/components/engine/list-with-data.md

 ## Make the view for data: Prefab as template

-Let's now move on to the 'view' to visualize data, we can use [Prefab](../../../asset/prefab.md) to do this job.
+Now move on to the **view** to visualize data, we can use [Prefab](../../../asset/prefab.md) to do this job.
 Let's create a prefab that looks like this:

 ![item template](list-with-data/item-template.png)